novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

       targetPort: 8080
 ```

-The `LoadBalancer` is choosen as the type of the service.
-Load balancer service will accept request from `<publicIP>:<nodePort>` and direct it to port `80` in the service.
+The `LoadBalancer` is chosen as the type of the service.
+Load balancer service will accept requests from `<publicIP>:<nodePort>` and direct it to port `80` in the service.
 And then the request on the port `80` will be directed to the `<pod>:<targetPort>` in round-robin style (since it's load balancer after all).

-One important note here, since our cluster is within the minikube environment, so the public IP here refers to the public IP of minikube.
-To get the minikube IP, use command below:
+One important note here, since our cluster is within the Minikube environment, so the public IP here refers to the public IP of Minikube.
+To get the Minikube IP, use command below:

 ```bash
 # show minikube public IP